-Unless otherwise specified in the related Prospectus Supplement, on the Treasury Index Determination Date for each Class as to which the applicable interest rate is determined by reference to an index denominated as a Treasury Index, Fannie Mae or its agent will ascertain the Treasury Index for Treasury securities of the maturity and for the period (or, if applicable, date) specified in the related Prospectus Supplement.
-Unless otherwise specified in the related Prospectus Supplement, the Treasury Index for any period means the average of the yield for each business day during the period specified therein (and for any date means the yield for such date), expressed as a per annum percentage rate, on (i) U.S. Treasury securities adjusted to the "constant maturity" (as further described below) specified in such Prospectus Supplement or (ii) if no "constant maturity" is so specified, U.S. Treasury securities trading on the secondary market having the maturity specified in such Prospectus Supplement, in each case as published by the Federal Reserve Board in its Statistical Release No. H.15 (519).
+Unless otherwise specified in the related Prospectus Supplement, on the Index Determination Date for each Class whose interest rate is based upon a Treasury Index, Fannie Mae or its agent will ascertain the Treasury Index for Treasury securities of the maturity and for the date or dates specified in the related Prospectus Supplement.
+Unless otherwise specified in the related Prospectus Supplement, the Treasury Index for any period means the yield for the date specified or the average of the yield for each business day during the period specified, expressed in each case as a per annum percentage rate, on (i) U.S. Treasury securities adjusted to the "constant maturity" (as further described below) specified in such Prospectus Supplement or (ii) if no "constant maturity" is so specified, U.S. Treasury securities trading on the secondary market having the maturity specified in such Prospectus Supplement, in each case as published by the Federal Reserve Board in its Statistical Release No. H.15 (519).
 Statistical Release No. H.15 (519) is published on Monday or Tuesday of each week and may be obtained by writing or calling the Publications Department at the Board of Governors of the Federal Reserve System, 21st and C Streets, Washington, D.C.
 20551 (202) 452-3244.
 If Fannie Mae or its agent has not yet received Statistical Release No. H.15 (519) for such week, then it will use such Statistical Release from the immediately preceding week.

 Yields on U.S. Treasury securities at "constant maturity" are derived from the U.S. Treasury's daily yield curve.
 This curve, which relates the yield on a security to its time to maturity, is based on the closing market bid yields on actively traded Treasury securities in the over-the-counter market.
 These market yields are calculated from composites of quotations reported by five leading U.S. Government securities dealers to the Federal Reserve Bank of New York.
 This method provides a yield for a given maturity even if no security with that exact maturity is outstanding.
 In the event that the Treasury Index is no longer published, Fannie Mae will designate a new index based upon comparable data and methodology.
-Fannie Mae's or its agent's determination of the Treasury Index, in the absence of manifest error, will be final and binding.